Long Reef Headland Walk in Collaroy (Beautiful Coastal Views)

 Long Reef Beach

-Towards the end of this walking path is a junction where you can make a left turn to walk on the beach or keep going straight to continue the main circuit walking trail.
+Towards the end of this walking path is a junction where you can make a left turn to walk on the beach or keep going straight to continue on the main circuit walking trail.

 4. Griffith Park